-AP FACT CHECK: Trump’s claims in his State of Union address
+AP FACT CHECK: Trump’s exaggerated ‘great American comeback’

 Estimates of how many people could potentially be affected if “Obamacare’s” protections for preexisting conditions are eliminated range from about 54 million working-age adults, in a study last year from the Kaiser Family Foundation, to as many as 133 million people in a 2017 government study that also included children.

+In the CNBC interview, Trump said dealing with entitlements would be “the easiest of all things” and suggested higher economic growth would make it easier to reduce spending on the programs.

+Soon after the interview, Trump appeared to soften on the issue, tweeting about Social Security: “I have totally left it alone, as promised, and will save it!

-Associated Press writers Ellen Knickmeyer, Ricardo Alonso-Zaldivar and Cal Woodward contributed to this report.
+Associated Press writers Colleen Long, Ellen Knickmeyer, Ricardo Alonso-Zaldivar and Deb Riechmann contributed to this report.

 EDITOR’S NOTE — A look at the veracity of claims by political figures.